rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    and above, in the Traditional C++ API implementation.

    | **Default:** Not set: *RTI Perftest* will delete the file

+- ``-loaningSendReceive``

+   Only available when compiling for *RTI Connext TSS*.

+   Make use of the underlying DDS loan function to avoid copying the sample at the application level.

+   | **Default:** Not set: Perftest will avoid using underlying DDS functions by default.

 Transport-Specific Options
 --------------------------